-On World AIDS Day, a woman in Kenya tells of how HIV/AIDS stigma shattered her life and shares the steps she’s taken to rebuild it.
+On World AIDS Day, a woman in Kenya shares how HIV/AIDS stigma shattered her life and the steps she’s taken to rebuild it.

 By Zeddy Kosgei

 Rachel* was two months pregnant with her third child when her husband committed suicide.
 She believes he had just discovered he was HIV positive, but decided to take the secret to his grave.